 The best thing to do before shopping is to have a preset and realistic budget.
 You should also have an idea of what features you can live without.

-For instance, if you already own a DIY battery desulfator kit, then there’s no reason for you to spend more money buying a desulfator battery charger that comes with one.
+For instance, if you already own a DIY battery desulfator kit, then there’s no reason for you to spend more money buying a battery desulfator that comes with one.

 Also, note that the expensive models tend to last longer and are generally better made than the cheap models.

 A sulfated battery is a battery that has undergone the process of sulfation.
 Sulfation happen when the lead sulfate contained in the battery settles over the lead plates preventing it from functioning correctly.